2366a Written DeterminationAdd to favorites

 10 U.S. Code § 2366a – MDAP: Certification Required before Milestone A Approval

-A 2366a/b Certification Memorandum is issued by a Milestone Decision Authority (MDA) for a Major Defense Acquisition Program (MDAP) stating that it has meet all regulatory requirements according to 10 U.S.C.
+A 2366a Written Determination is issued by a Milestone Decision Authority (MDA) for a Major Defense Acquisition Program (MDAP) stating that it has meet all regulatory requirements according to 10 U.S.C.
 2366a.
-A MDAP may not receive Milestone A approval or otherwise be initiated prior to Milestone B until the MDA certifies that:
+A MDAP may not receive Milestone A approval until the MDA certifies that:

 - that the program fulfills an approved Initial Capabilities Document (ICD);

 - that the program is being executed by an entity with a relevant function as identified by the Secretary of Defense under section 118b of 10 U.S.C.
 2366ab;